tustin2121/James_Somerton_Transcripts/_videos/ZDgWHNDdwoU.md

 <compare>
 <james {% include timecode %}>

 But gay characters, at least gay lead characters, are still something that network TV shies away from.
 It’s that threat of penetration that creeps under the skin of a lot of executives and viewers.
 Subconsciously creating an unease around gay men that isn’t there for gay women.
-At least as long as the gay women look like this.
-[Showing clip of a lesbian kiss.]
+At least as long as the gay women look like this. <u>[Showing clip of a lesbian kiss.]</u>

 But in spite of the avid, and continuing flow of fan art depicting Mickelson and Dancy in compromising postions<sup class="add">[sic: positions]</sup> donning<sup class="add">[sic: in]</sup> varying degrees of undress, I’m not only hesitant to label this as good gay representation, I’m *slightly* resistant to it.
 God forbid we have a generation of gays who describe themselves as a Hannigram power couple.